Selling your home via auction in Austin offers an opportunity to sell your house quickly with no real estate agent fees, and often with a profit.

 Before you decide to auction off your house, try another option first.

-Our company, Texas Direct Home Buyers, buys Austin area houses.
+Our company, Austin Direct Home Buyers, buys Austin area houses.
 We’re not looking to list your house, we’re actually looking to buy it.

 - In any condition

 - In any part of town, even other parts of TX